 The Equity, Diversity, and Inclusion (EDI) Committee seeks to provide education and resources that support a climate of openness and inclusion.
 The committee’s role is to promote, recognize, and act as a liaison on issues of diversity, equity, and human rights within the Biology Department.
 At Queen's, all individuals should have equal rights and opportunities, in an environment of mutual respect and dignity, so that all can fully contribute.
 Discrimination and harassment* are not acceptable.

-Current committee members: Shelley Arnott (chair), Ian Chin-Sang (operations committee liason), Sarah Yakimowski (undergraduate committee liason), Fran Bonier (graduate committee liason), Paul Young, Samantha Gene (graduate student representative) and Hana Thompson (graduate student representative).
+Current committee members: Brian Cumming (chair), Darlene Davis (operations committee liason), Sarah Yakimowski (undergraduate committee liason), Fran Bonier (graduate committee liason), Sam Green, Maria, and Gomez Quijano (graduate representative).

 *Discrimination is an action against an individual or group that limits opportunities.
 Harassment is a course of vexatious comments or conduct that is known to be, or should be known to be, unwelcome.